Conferences for Girls

 14:45 – 15:30 Plenary 2

-Participants should bring a packed lunch.
-Squash and light snacks will be available on arrival.
-We reserve the right to amend the contents of the event without notice.
+We hope we don't have to, but we reserve the right to amend the contents of the event without notice.

 Where is it held?

 The events will take place at the Mathematical Institute in Oxford.
 Please note that there is no parking available on site, but minibuses can drop off students (accompanied by a teacher) before going to park in one of the Park and Rides.
 For more information on parking in Oxford, please see the council's website.

 Year 12 students (aged over 16) may attend unaccompanied.

 How much does it cost?